 GASB Statement No. 89 - In June 2018, GASB issued Statement No. 89, Accounting for Interest Cost Incurred Before the End of a Construction Period.
 The objectives of this Statement is to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and (b) to simplify accounting for certain interest costs.
 This Statement requires that interest cost incurred before the end of a construction period be recognized as an expense in the period in which the cost is incurred for financial statements prepared using the economic resources measurement focus.
-As a result, interest cost of a capital asset reported in the financial statements.
+As a result, interest cost incurred before the end of a construction period will not be included in the historical cost of a capital asset reported in the financial statements.
 The requirements of this Statement are effective for reporting periods beginning after December 15, 2020 or FY 2021/2022.
 The City is evaluating the impact of this Statement on the financial statements.

 GASB Statement No. 90 - In August 2018, GASB issued Statement No. 90, Majority Equity Interest, an amendment of GASB statement No. 14 and No. 61.
 The objectives of this Statement is to improve how majority equity interest is reported.
-The Statement specifies that a majority equity interest in a legally separate organization should be reported as an investment using the equity method if a government's holding of the equity interest in a legally separate organization and for all other holdings of a majority equity interest in a legally separate organization, a government should report the legally separate organization as a component unit.
+The Statement specifies that a majority equity interest in a legally separate organization should be reported as an investment using the equity method if a government's holding of the equity interest meets the definition of an investment and for all other holdings of a majority equity interest in a legally separate organization, a government should report the legally separate organization as a component unit.
 The requirements of this Statement are effective for reporting periods beginning after December 15, 2019 or FY 2020/2021.
 The City is evaluating the impact of this Statement on the financial statements.